Continuous Flow Production: A Complete Guide

 Continuous flow manufacturing also has important implications on the sustainability front:

-While continuous production’s core principles of non-stop, standardized manufacturing remain unchanged since the Industrial Revolution, modern implementations are leveraging AI, automation, and sustainable practices to achieve increased levels of efficiency and quality control.
+While continuous production’s core principles of non-stop, standardized manufacturing remain unchanged since the Industrial Revolution, modern implementations are leveraging AI, automation, and sustainable practices to achieve increased levels of efficiency and QC.

-As manufacturing faces increasing pressure to optimize operations while minimizing environmental impact, continuous flow production systems will likely play an even more vital role in shaping its future.
+As manufacturing faces increasing pressure to optimize operations while minimizing environmental impact, this production method will likely play an even more vital role in shaping its future.